Archive

 cht.PlotArea.Format.Fill.Visible = False

-cht.PlotArea.Format.Line.Visible = False
+cht.PlotArea.Format.Line.Visible = True

 cht.PlotArea.Format.Line.ForeColor.RGB=xw.utils.rgb_to_int((200,200,200))